WDD 131: Dynamic Web Fundamentals

 });

-• Change the input value to nothing or the empty string to clean up the interface for the user.
+• Change the input value to an empty string to clean up the interface for the user.

 Check Your Understanding